dstilesr/data-eng-udacity/README.md

-# data-eng-udacity
+# Data Engineering Coursework

-Coursework done dor the Udacity Data Engineer Nanodegree.
+This repo contains the code done for some projects in the Udacity Data Engineer Nanodegree.
+The projects contained are the following:

+- Data Warehouses: in the `dwh-project` directory.